Joseph Goebbels: Nazi activist

 Goebbels first took an interest in Adolf Hitler and Nazism in 1924.
 In February 1924, Hitler's trial for treason began in the wake of his failed attempt to seize power in the Beer Hall Putsch of 8–9 November 1923.
 The trial attracted widespread press coverage and gave Hitler a platform for propaganda.
-Hitler was sentenced to five years in prison, but was released on 20 December 1924, after serving just over a year.
+Hitler was sentenced to five years in prison, but was released on 20 December 1924, after serving just over a year, including pre-trial detention.
 Goebbels was drawn to the Nazi Party mostly because of Hitler's charisma and commitment to his beliefs.
 He joined the Nazi Party around this time, becoming member number 8762.
 In late 1924, Goebbels offered his services to Karl Kaufmann, who was Gauleiter (Nazi Party district leader) for the Rhine-Ruhr District.
 Kaufmann put him in touch with Gregor Strasser, a leading Nazi organiser in northern Germany, who hired him to work on their weekly newspaper and undertake secretarial work for the regional party offices.
 He was also put to work as party speaker and representative for Rhineland-Westphalia.
 Strasser founded the National Socialist Working Association on 10 September 1925, a short-lived group of about a dozen northern and western German Gauleiter; Goebbels became its business manager and the editor of its biweekly journal, NS-Briefe.
 Members of Strasser's northern branch of the Nazi Party, including Goebbels, had a more socialist outlook than the rival Hitler group in Munich.
 Strasser disagreed with Hitler on many parts of the party platform, and in November 1926 began working on a revision.